polkadot-js/api/docs/start/typescript.md

 In additiont to expanding the type covereage, we wish to make the actual generation script for the types from `@polkadot/types/interfaces` available in 2 ways -

 - allowing you to point to a folder of types and auto-generate the TypeScript typings from those.
-(Which is aking wo what we use internally).
+(Which is akin to what we do internally).
 This would allow a reduction in type classes explicitly written and injected.
 - once the metadata itself supports full type definitions, the script can be used to generate interface definitions specifically tailored for a chain

 ## And it is a wrap